sameer/python-openzwave-sniffer/README.md

 ### Is it relatively safe to delete all the files that seem to be generated (i.e. pyozw.sqlite) when I run the sniffer?

 Yes, just make sure you stop the sniffer first.
+Use clean.sh

 ### Error in manager callback: KeyError: 'valueid'